Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 ## Identity Providers (IdP)

 Identity Providers handle authentication of Developers signing into the Dev Portal.
-{site.konnect_short_name} Built-in authentication provider is used by default.
+Konnect's Built-in authentication provider is used by default.
 OIDC or SAML providers can be configured as an integrated IdP provider.

-*To setup security for Dev Portal admin/users, see [{site.konnect_short_name} Organization settings](/konnect/org-management/auth/)*
+*To setup security for Dev Portal admin/users, see [Konnect Organization settings](/konnect/org-management/auth/)*

 ## Developer/Application Approval

 {:.note}
-> *Developer signup/login and Application registration requires the use of a Kong Gateway service.*
+> *In order for credential generation to properly restrict access to your API with Authentication Strategies, a Konnect Gateway Service must be [linked to your API](../apis/gateway-service-link).
+Gateway version 3.6+ supported. *

 ### Auto approve developers